check-spelling/check-spelling/README.md

 * GitHub Actions generally don't run on forked repositories unless the forking user enables them.
 * Pull Requests from forked repositories run with read-only permissions.
+  - To ensure some coverage for such PRs, you can add a **schedule**.

 # License